JosiahR89/Bootcamp-Project-2/README.md

 **Table 3 : US_Covid_Data**
 * This was the data that required most transformation
 * Read from source raw feed to Pandas Dataframe
-* Check for Nulls in any columns
+* Checked for Nulls in any columns
-* If there are records that have a valid state but an unknown county, we keep the data and we assign the fips_county for these kind of records (mentioned above in the county table)
+* If there are records that have a valid state but an unknown county, kept the records and assigned the fips_county for these records (with the special id's mentioned above in the county table)
     * column 'deaths' can contain Nulls but not Fips
-    * Identified these records that has Fips as Null for cleaning
+    * Identified these records that has Fips as Null
-* moved then to a seperate Dataframe
+* moved them to a seperate Dataframe
 * Trimmed Leading and Trailing Spaces for required fields
 * Merged with county table and assigned the County_Fips
 * Created a dataframe for records with No Nulls